pop-team/pop-java/docs/installation.rst

    make

 Finally, to install POP-C++, we need to run the install target of the make file.
-This script will guide us trough the installation.
+This script will guide us through the installation.
 To be sure that our installation will fit the requirements of POP-Java, please follow the instructions below.